Personal income taxes are the

 What tax or pay information do I need to get started?

 At a minimum, you'll need your most recent pay stub from each job you (and your spouse, if filing jointly) have held this year.
 Pay stubs will help you calculate your projected income and current withholding for the entire year, and will tell you how much you've already withheld.
+You may also need a copy of your most recently submitted federal Form W-4, if your paystub doesn't list your federal withholding elections.

 It may be helpful to have last year's Oregon and federal income tax returns available.
 The more complete the information you provide is, the more accurate your results will be.